What Is Quercetin & How Can It Help Support The Immune System?

-A typical dose of quercetin is 500 to 1,000 mg per day (this is the dosage often used in clinical studies).
-However, quercetin is somewhat poorly absorbed through the intestinal wall, so Rountree recommends quercetin phytosome—a form where quercetin is attached to a phospholipid complex, which has been shown to dramatically enhance absorption.
+A typical dose of quercetin is 500 to 1,000 mg per day (this is the dosage often used in clinical studies16).
+However, quercetin is somewhat poorly absorbed through the intestinal wall, so Rountree recommends quercetin phytosome—a form where quercetin is attached to a phospholipid complex17, which has been shown to dramatically enhance absorption18.

 Another way to get more nutritional bang for your quercetin buck: Combine it with vitamin C. "I recommend a form of quercetin with a food-derived vitamin C source like acerola cherry and bioflavonoids from citrus," says Miller.
 "This will provide some synergistic effects, which will get outcomes at a lower dosage."

 Quercetin is one of those nutrients that's pretty great for overall wellness—as it supports immunity and has anti-inflammatory perks—and it may be particularly beneficial for people struggling with seasonal allergies.
 Food sources are abundant (think fruits, veggies, nuts, teas) and contain a variety of other nutrients, but to help manage or prevent a specific ailment, supplementation at doses of 500 to 1,000 mg is typically necessary.
 Just remember, as with all supplements, it's important to check in with your doctor first if you have questions or concerns.